grafana/grafana/docs/sources/administration/image_rendering.md

 ## Requirements

 Rendering images may require quite a lot of memory, mainly because there are "browser instances" started in the background responsible for the actual rendering.
-Further, if multiple images being rendered in parallel it most certainly have a bigger memory footprint.
+Further, if multiple images are being rendered in parallel it most certainly has a bigger memory footprint.
 Minimum free memory recommendation is 1GB.

-Depending on [rendering method](#rendering-methods) you would need that memory available in the system where the rendering process are running.
-For [Grafana Iimage renderer plugin](#grafana-image-renderer-plugin) and [PhantomJS](#phantomjs) it's the system which Grafana is installed on.
+Depending on [rendering method](#rendering-methods) you would need that memory available in the system where the rendering process is running.
+For [Grafana Image renderer plugin](#grafana-image-renderer-plugin) and [PhantomJS](#phantomjs) it's the system which Grafana is installed on.
 For [Remote rendering service](#remote-rendering-service) it is the system where that's installed.